briancain/hubot-whatsforlunch-script/README.md

 Are you tired of figuring out where you should go for lunch?
 Are decisions just too difficult come noon?
 Let Hubot give you some suggestions for where you should go!

+## Requirements

+You need to have access to Yelps API to use this script.
+Look at their website for more information on how to get the required keys: http://www.yelp.com/developers/manage_api_keys

 ## Commands

 - hubot lunch me